Winvoker/MachineLearning/README.md

 ## Octave-Machine-Learning-Algorithms

-This folder consists implementation of Machine Learning Equations to Octave.
+This folder consists of implementation of Machine Learning Equations to Octave.
 Also these codes are my assigments for **MIT-Machine Learning Course** on Coursera.

 * Mathematical Implementation of Linear Regression